 Make your subnet large enough to hold the maximum size that you'll scale your App Service Environment.
 The recommended size is a /24 with 256 addresses.

 Before you deploy your App Service Environment, think about the virtual IP (VIP) type and the deployment type.

 A zone redundant deployment has triple the infrastructure, and ensures that even if two of the three zones go down, your workloads remain available.
 Due to the increased system need, the minimum charge for a zone redundant App Service Environment is nine instances.
-If you have fewer than this number of instances, the difference is charged as Windows I1v2.
-If you have nine or more instances, there is no added charge to have a zone redundant App Service Environment.
+If you've fewer than this number of instances, the difference is charged as Windows I1v2.
+If you've nine or more instances, there's no added charge to have a zone redundant App Service Environment.
 To learn more about zone redundancy, see Regions and availability zones.

 With a dedicated host group deployment, there are a finite number of cores available that are used by both the App Service plans and the infrastructure roles.
 This type of deployment can't reach the 200 total instance count normally available in App Service Environment.
 The number of total instances possible is related to the total number of App Service plan instances, plus the load-based number of infrastructure roles.

 Create an App Service Environment in the portal

 Search Azure Marketplace for App Service Environment v3.

 From the Basics tab, for Subscription, select the subscription.
 For Resource Group, select or create the resource group, and enter the name of your App Service Environment.
 For Virtual IP, select Internal if you want your inbound address to be an address in your subnet.
 Select External if you want your inbound address to face the public internet.
 For App Service Environment Name, enter a name.
 The name must be no more than 36 characters.
 The name you choose will also be used for the domain suffix.
 For example, if the name you choose is contoso, and you have an internal VIP, the domain suffix will be